afrisiringo/Covid19Indonesia-EDAwithPython/README.md

 ## Note

-There is a problem rendering the notebook on GitHub.
-As an alternative you can view the notebook in the Google Colab link provided
+There is a problem with rendering the notebook on GitHub.
+As an alternative, you can view the notebook at the link provided.

 ## Aspects Analyzed